Abdul Aziz al-Hakim

 He was a member of the United States-appointed Iraqi Governing Council and served as its president in December 2003.
-Brother of the Shia leader Mohammed Baqir al-Hakim, he replaced him as leader of the Supreme Council for the Islamic Revolution in Iraq when Mohammed Baqir was assassinated in August 2003 in Najaf.
+Brother of the Shia leader Mohammed Baqir al-Hakim, he succeeded him as leader of the Supreme Council for the Islamic Revolution in Iraq when Mohammed Baqir was assassinated in August 2003 in Najaf.

 Biography

 Family tree

 Sayyid Abdul Aziz al-Hakim was a member of the Hakim family of Shiite scholars.

 Early life

 He was born in 1952, the son of Grand Ayatollah Muhsin Al-Hakim.
-Raised in Najaf and then received his theological education through the religious school there, known as the Hawza.
+He was raised in Najaf and then received his theological education through the religious school there, known as the Hawza.
 He was married to the daughter of Mohammed Hadi al-Sadr and he was the father of two girls and two boys.
-His son Muhsin Abdul Aziz al-Hakim was a political adviser for him, and his other son Ammar al-Hakim became the Secretary General of Al-Mihrab Martyr Foundation.
+His son Muhsin Abdul Aziz al-Hakim was a political adviser to him, and his other son Ammar al-Hakim became the Secretary General of Al-Mihrab Martyr Foundation.
 Seven of Abdul Aziz al-Hakim's brothers were killed, six of them on the orders of Saddam Hussein.